 /31th March 2013, RENEWABLE MARKET WATCHTM/

 Romania is the regional leader amongst CEE countries and one of the most promising emerging markets for wind energy investments in Europe according to Romania Wind Market: Outlook 2013 - 2018.
-Romania will need additional 20 GW electricity generation capacity by 2035 in order to meet the increasing demand for electricity, to de-carbonize its electricity sector and to replace aging power generation facilities.
+Romania will need an additional 20 GW electricity generation capacity by 2035 to meet the increasing electricity demand, de-carbonize its electricity sector, and replace ageing power generation facilities.

-The primary objective of Romania is to ensure compliance with the mandatory renewable energy target of Directive 2009/28/EC on the promotion of the use of energy from renewable sources by 2020.
-The country made crucial steps to reach renewable energy targets for 2020 set by its government in 2007, and at national level the Romanian energy strategy for the period of 2007-2020, as approved by the Government Decision № 1069/2007 establishes the level of national targets concerning the shares of electricity generated from renewable energy sources in the final consumption of electricity renewable energy generation.
+Romania's primary objective is to ensure compliance with the mandatory renewable energy target of Directive 2009/28/EC on the promotion of the use of energy from renewable sources by 2020.
+The country made crucial steps to reach renewable energy targets for 2020 set by its government in 2007.
+At the national level the Romanian energy strategy for the period of 2007-2020, as approved by the Government Decision № 1069/2007 establishes national targets concerning the shares of electricity generated from renewable energy sources in the final consumption of electricity renewable energy generation.

-A new draft Emergency Government Ordinance (EGO) for the amendment of Law 220/2008 is expected to published in 2 April 2013.
-This draft proposes granting a certain number of GCs between to be differed for project commissioned from 01.07.2013 – 31.12.2016 (1 GC/MWh for wind and hydro, 2GCs/MWh for solar PV).
+A new draft Emergency Government Ordinance (EGO) for the amendment of Law 220/2008 is expected to published on 2 April 2013.
+This draft proposes granting a certain number of GCs between to have differed for projects commissioned from 01.07.2013 – 31.12.2016 (1 GC/MWh for wind and hydro, 2GCs/MWh for solar PV).
 Such GCs shall be recovered on stages starting with 1 Jan 2017 for solar PV/hydro projects and 1 Jan 2018 for wind projects.
-These steps of Romanian government warns that emergent cut in suport for photovoltaic projects should not be excluded.
+These steps of Romanian government warns that emergent cut in support for photovoltaic projects should not be excluded.

 Our forecast for Romanian Wind Market by the end of 2013 is positive.
-Attention should be put on the grid satured areas in some regions of the country due to the rapid wind projects development and More information about this promising market you may read here: Romania Wind Market: Outlook 2013 - 2018.
+Attention should be put on the grid saturated areas in some regions of the country due to the rapid wind projects development and More information about this promising market, you may read here: Romania Wind Market: Outlook 2013 - 2018.